emacs-lsp/lsp-mode/docs/manual-language-docs/lsp-terraform-ls.md

 #### `lsp-terraform-ls-version`

+This feature is only available on terraform-ls version >= 0.29.0.

 Provides information about the terraform binary version for the current workspace.
 This is how it will look like in the minibuffer: